redteamsecuritytraining/PlugBot-C2C/README.md

 <a href="https://www.torproject.org/docs/tor-hidden-service.html.en" target="_blank">https://www.torproject.org/docs/tor-hidden-service.html.en</a>

+<h1>PlugBot Apps</h1>

+To get started using PlugBot, we've provided the following Gist scripts that can be used with the PlugBot project:

+<a href="https://gist.github.com/redteamsecurity" target="_blank">https://gist.github.com/redteamsecurity</a>

 <h1>Contributors</h1>

 Jeremiah is an information security consultant, not a developer.
 Therefore much help is needed to improve the project all around.
 If you're proficient in PHP / CodeIgniter and want to contribute, contact jeremiah[at]redteamsecure[dot]com.
 Help is greatly needed!